 Speaking to a college coach may come quicker than you think - maybe at an upcoming summer tournament or camp.
 I know a lot of students clam up and get nervous, but take it from me - they are excited to meet you!
-Often, students have no idea what to say, so this meeting winds up being a missed opportunity.
-If you get a chance to talk to a college coach, this is an excellent opportunity for you to learn more about the program and see if it's a good fit for you!
+Students often have no idea what to say, so this meeting is a missed opportunity.
+If you get a chance to talk to a college coach, this is an excellent opportunity to learn more about the program and see if it's a good fit for you!

 It's essential to be prepared—both to make a good impression and to get answers to the questions that matter most to you.